First published in 1516, Michael Symmons Roberts examines the intellectual legacy of Thomas More's celebrated book, 'Utopia', From 2016.

-2016 sees the 500th anniversary of a book that generated an idea that has been hotly contested throughout the hundreds of years since its release; that book was 'Utopia' and its author was Thomas More.
+First published in 1516, Michael Symmons Roberts examines the intellectual legacy of Thomas More's celebrated book, 'Utopia'.
+It is a book that generated an idea that has been hotly contested throughout the hundreds of years since its release.

 More had been on a trade mission to Antwerp, and spent much of his time talking to fellow humanist scholars like Erasmus about the notion of an ideal society and what it might look like.
 Out of those conversations came the book, a slippery tale that blurs fact and fiction and which has left readers ever since trying to fathom whether More was indeed presenting his island of Utopia, where equality is paramount and greed attacked, as a model society or as a salutary tale.